Tennis-Norrie crushes Paire in bizarre U.S. Open opener | Sports-Games

 Tennis-Norrie crushes Paire in bizarre U.S. Open opener

+"Because he looks like he's not really there and he can come up with a few good shots and a few big returns.
+In that third set he was love-30 a couple times, 15-30, and that's when he's very dangerous.
+I think he's an exciting player to watch and he's a really nice guy."
+He later added: "It's unfortunate, I think he played a little bit too quick, and at the end of the day I went out and did my job."

-Norrie was bounced out of the year's final Grand slam in the first round last year and has never made it past the third round.
+Baseline specialist Norrie was bounced out of the year's final Grand slam in the first round last year and has never made it past the third round at Flushing Meadows.
 He has, however, enjoyed success on American hardcourts including winning at Indian Wells in 2021 and claiming the Delray Beach title in February.

-Norrie, who improved his win-loss record to 42-19 for the year, will next face Portuguese Joao Sousa or American Mackenzie McDonald in the second round.
+Norrie, who improved his win-loss record to 42-19 for the year, will next face Portuguese Joao Sousa who came out on top in a rollercoater match against American Mackenzie McDonald, winning 1-6 7-6(4)7-6(4) 6-3 on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)